Better Boxed Buttermilk Biscuits (but vegan!)

 • Add the cold vegan butter and pulse a few times if using a food processor or using two large forks cut it into the flour mixture until you see it’s the consistency of small pebbles.

 • Tumble the dough out into a clean surface that’s been sprinkled with a bit of your boxed baking mix and sprinkle some more on top of the mounded dough.
-Push the dough out into a small rectangle and fold it over itself and repeat this process four more times.
+Push the dough out into a small rectangle and fold it over itself and repeat this process four more times adding a little more baking mix if needed.
 Pat out into a final rectangle about 3/4 of an inch high.
 Using a sharp round or square biscuit cutter cut out by pushing straight down (don’t twist! twisting will seal edges preventing a good rise) and place on a greased baking sheet (or parchment lined), in a greased baking dish (my preference) or a cast iron skillet.
 You want them to touch slightly as they’ll hold onto each other and rise even more.
 You can brush the tops with some vegan cream and a sprinkle of salt if desired before baking or brush them with melted butter after they’ve baked.

 • Bake for 10-15 minutes (ovens vary and if using convection they may bake more quickly) until just golden brown on top.
 Don’t over bake these.
 If the tops start to brown too quickly, cover lightly with a piece of aluminum foil.